 |Nutritional Guidelines (per serving)|

-Kefta is ground beef or lamb, typically mixed with cumin, paprika, minced onion, coriander, and parsley; cinnamon, cayenne pepper, and mint leaves are optional.
-This recipe includes the traditional quantities of these spices and herbs but you may adjust to your taste.
+Kefta is ground beef or lamb, typically mixed with cumin, paprika, minced onion, coriander, and parsley.
+The cinnamon, cayenne pepper, and mint leaves are optional, but highly recommended.
+This recipe includes the traditional quantities of these spices and herbs, but you may adjust to your taste.

 - 1 pound ground beef (or lamb, or a combination of the two)